CodeGator/CG.Purple/BACKLOG.md

 * We've removed all cascading deletes from the DAL, so now we need to write code to disable operations, in the UI, that will fail due to FK constraints.

+* It shouldn't be possible to disable all providers from the UI, since that effectively breaks the processing pipeline.
+So, we need that dialog to check for that case and save us from ourselves with a pretty error message.

 * Need a better UI for messages, just not sure what, yet.

 * The logs page still needs some work.